Connor-Miller/loot/docs/agents/workflow.md

    never run a manual `status -m` before finalize.
-3. **Project for review.** `loot ferry --with-wip` snapshots the dock's WIP and projects it to a sealed-free `review/<dock>` branch, then a single-ref push publishes it to GitHub; `loot-day review` opens the PR.
+3. **Project for review.** `loot ferry --with-wip` snapshots the dock's WIP and projects it to a sealed-free `review/<dock>` branch, then a single-ref push publishes it to GitHub; `loot-first.ps1 review` opens the PR.
 The PR reviews **unsigned** WIP.
 4. **Revise.** On a review comment, edit and re-run `loot ferry --with-wip`.
 It **appends** a commit to the branch (same `change id`, new `version id`), so